Vaginal Discharge (cont.)

 A number of different infections can cause a change in the amount, consistency, color, or odor of vaginal discharge.
 These include:

-- Trichomonas (trich, trichomoniasis) is infection by a single-celled parasite known as Trichomonas vaginalis.
+- Trichomoniasis (trich) is infection by a single-celled parasite known as Trichomonas vaginalis.
 The infection is transmitted by sexual contact.

 - Gonorrhea is the sexually-transmitted disease (STD) resulting from infection by the bacteria known as Neisseria gonorrhoeae.